I tried to stay away from Dagen.

 Nothing between us was resolved.
 I didn’t want the noose of monogamy and Dagen requires my undivided attention.
 Calling him Leo at the club bruised his ego, wounding him beyond what I thought possible.
 I spent my free time reading articles online, trying to find a strategy to fix what I’d done.

-The loneliness of sleeping in my hotel room by the airport felt amplified by the uncertainty of our bruised relationship.
+Sleeping in my hotel room by the airport amplified the loneliness and uncertainty I felt because of our bruised relationship.
 Dagen’s stubbornness causes problems, but it’s also what draws me to him.
 He is the unwavering pillar I can tie myself to in a storm.

 My newly carpeted apartment was ready.
 If I wanted the keys, I needed to meet the broker before my morning shift for the walkthrough.
 I gladly accepted the inconvenient appointment.
 After two nights alone, contemplating my existence in a tiny hotel room, I was ready to leave by any means necessary.